-Police vehicle fatally hits pedestrian in Camden, cops say
+Camden police vehicle kills teen girl

-CAMDEN — A police vehicle fatally struck a woman in South Jersey on Wednesday night.
+CAMDEN — A police vehicle fatally struck a 17-year-old girl in South Jersey on Wednesday night.

-The woman was pronounced dead at the scene after she was struck around 10 p.m. by a Camden County police vehicle at East State and Harrison avenues in Camden, according to Camden County police spokesman Dan Keashen.
+The teen was pronounced dead at the scene after she was struck just after 10 p.m. by a Camden County police vehicle at the intersection of State Street and Harrison Avenue.

-Keashen did not disclose the circumstances of the crash, or if the vehicle's lights and siren were activated.
-He said the incident is being investigated by the Camden County Prosecutor's Office.
+The car had its emergency lights on and was responding to a call, according to Alexandra McVeigh, spokeswoman for the Camden County Prosecutor's Office.

+The identities of the teen and the officer was not released Thursday.
+The officer was placed on administrative assignment pending a routine investigation into the incident.

 Contact reporter Dan Alexander at Dan.Alexander@townsquaremedia.com or via Twitter @DanAlexanderNJ.